 South India in May and June

-As soon as the rains start by beginning or middle of June the nature changes its color from brown-yellow to lush green within a couple of days.
+As soon as the rains start by the beginning or middle of June, nature changes its color from brown-yellow to lush green within a couple of days.
 Waterfalls appear and rivers and lakes fill up.
 It’s a celebration of life!
 The cloudy sky and cooling rain bring a drop in the temperatures and fresher more breathable air.

 See nature blossom during the monsoon months! – Credit: Muhammed SabikPlan your trip

-Things to do range from roadtrips up mountain roads through the breathtaking landscapes, visit tea manufactories and museums and stroll or even hike through the tea plantations and forests.
+One can take road trips up mountain roads through breathtaking landscapes.
+Visiting museums and strolling or hiking through the tea plantations and forests is a good option.
 The beautiful Eravikulam National Park is home to the endangered Nilgiri Thar and is located only 35km from the city centre of Munnar.

 Stay within the countryside amongst tea plantations, dense rain forest and high mountain views – Credit: Nikky StephenPlan your trip